doyonm/archiso/README.md

 # Archiso based on releng with i3 window manager, network manager and dkms/broadcom-wl-dkms

-- wifi should work on most broadcom cards (test successfully with a macbook pro 2014)
+- wifi test successfully with a macbook pro 2014 (broadcom card)

 ## Changes from releng